-The overall objective of Market Risk management is to maximize shareholder value by improving the Bank's competitive advantage and reducing loss from all types of market risk loss events.
-For effective management of Market Risk, Bank has put in place a well established framework with the Integrated Treasury Management Policy and Asset Liability Management Policy.
+The overall objective of Market Risk management is to maximise shareholder value by improving the Bank's competitive advantage and reducing loss from all types of market risk loss events.
+For effective management of Market Risk, Bank has put in place a well established framework with the Integrated Treasury Management Policy, Market Risk Management Policy and Asset Liability Management Policy.
 The Asset Liability Management Committee is responsible for establishing Market Risk management and Asset Liability management in the Bank.
-ALCO is a decision making unit responsible for Balance Sheet planning from risk-return perspective including the strategic management of Interest Rate and Liquidity Risks.
-Bank is computing LCR (Liquidity Coverage Ratio) on a daily basis.
+ALCO is a decision making unit responsible for Balance Sheet planning from risk return perspective including the strategic management of Interest Rate and Liquidity Risks.
 ALCO ensures adherence to the limits set by RBI as well as the Board.